Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Convergence of discrete harmonic functions on as

 \begin{proof}[Proof of Theorem~\ref{thma:harmonic_functions_convergence} and Theorem~\ref{thma:Green_fct_convergence} for $\vphi\in\mC^{1,1}$] As already mentioned in the beginning of this section, to prove Theorem~\ref{thma:harmonic_functions_convergence} and Theorem~\ref{thma:Green_fct_convergence} in the general case one simply repeats the proof given in Section~\ref{subsec:proof of Theorem12 vphi smooth} with Lemma~\ref{lemma:very_weak=weak} replaced by Proposition~\ref{prop:h_W12}.\end{proof}

-\begin{rem} The approximation trick used above does not allow us to conclude that the gradients $\nabla H_\delta$ are always uniformly bounded.
+\begin{rem} The approximation trick that we used in the proof of Proposition~\ref{prop:h_W12} does not allow us to conclude that the gradients $\nabla H_\delta$ are always uniformly bounded.
 However, it allows one to prove that $H_\delta$ are `differentiable at a mesoscopic scale'; the result recently obtained in~\cite{pechersky-rate2025} for harmonic functions on orthodiagonal tilings.
 To this end, note that in the arguments given above one can set $\wtd{r}=R-\delta^{\alpha}$, $\alpha<1$, and $\eps=C_0\delta$ with a big enough constant~$C_0$ depending on constants in property~\ref{prty:CONV} only.
 If one replaces~$\sqrt{\eps}$ in the proof of~$\eqref{eq:wtdH-H}$ with $\delta^{\frac12(1+\alpha)}$, the right-hand side of this estimate reads as $O(\delta^{\frac12\beta(1-\alpha)})$.
 Thus,